03LiRiKa03/Analysis-books-sales/README.md

 ### Description
 The `top_units_sold_genre.sql` file calculates the total number of books sold by genre, using cleaned_genre for grouping.
 The data includes variations such as "genre fiction" and "fiction," so I applied a cleaning function to unify them.
 The total sales are calculated using the SUM function on the units_sold column, which provides insights into the popularity of different genres.
 The results are ordered in ascending order of total units sold.

+ ## 6. Top 5 authors by number of books sold.
+* Stephen King	278322
+* Janet Evanovich	181089
+* Lemony Snicket, Brett Helquist	158973
+* Jim Butcher	145827
+* Robert Jordan	133512
+### Description
+The `top_authors_units_sold.sql` file retrieves the top 5 authors by the total number of books sold, using SUM(units_sold) as the primary criterion.
+This query groups the results by author, allowing for the aggregation of sales across multiple books.
+The authors are then sorted in descending order based on total units sold, ensuring that the selection highlights those authors with the highest sales figures.
+This approach provides insight into the most successful authors in terms of book sales.